2023 NFL Draft | Levis finally picked in second round

 LEVIS LEAVES KANSAS CITY

-Levis didn’t stick around to hear his name called in the second round of the NFL draft.
+Levis didn’t stick around to hear his name called with the 33rd overall pick by the Titans.

-After the Kentucky QB slipped out of the first round, he decided not to return to Union Station for Day 2.

 He was expected to go in the top 15 with some draft analysts projecting him among the top five.
 Levis sat uncomfortably in the green room, sometimes squirming in front of the TV cameras, as he watched three quarterbacks picked in the first four selections: Young to the Panthers, Stroud to the Texans and Anthony Richardson to the Indianapolis Colts.